-In this post, find top fashion advise from Parisian women on how to dress like a French woman over 30.
+In this post, find top fashion advise from Parisian women on how to dress like a French woman.
 The best French style tips, given by top Parisian fashion designers and bloggers.
 From what French women wear, what colors and styles (even what is the right attitude), to the ultimate fashion accessories that all Parisian women never leave the house without (hint: it’s not a beret).

 Want to Learn The Secrets to Dress Like a French Woman?